Last Updated: October 18, 2019

 One of the rare finds in our search for the best cafes in Singapore serving brunch expedition, Club Meatballs serves one of the best, heartwarming, authentically Spanish brunch menu that will warm your insides and leave you feeling super satisfied with glee (and ironically, no meatballs during brunch).

 Offering a unique twist from your usual brunch fare of eggs Benedict and whatnot, Club Meatballs presents the best scrambled eggs I have ever eaten in my life.
-Their Revuelto de Gambas ($13), tossed with prawns, roasted garlic & spring onions on toast was a savoury delight—the prawns not only compliment the taste of the perfectly cooked scrambled eggs but enhances it, bringing out the robust flavours of the dish.
+Their Revuelto de Gambas (S$13), tossed with prawns, roasted garlic & spring onions on toast was a savoury delight—the prawns not only complemented the taste of the perfectly cooked scrambled eggs but enhanced it, bringing out the robust flavours of the dish.

 All the way from Sydney, this franchise prides itself in its coffee which is roasted in-store daily.
 The Toby’s Estate brand of roasted coffee is really popular and can be found in other cafes and are available to buy off the shelf.

-The classic Eggs Benedict ($19) which can be done in 3 different styles like on Salmon Gravalax or Prosciutto ham, is served with a slight twist here—Toby’s Eggs Benny sauce which is lighter and more tangy than the usual hollandaise sauce, which can be a little too heavy.
+The classic Eggs Benedict (S$19) which can be done in 3 different styles like on Salmon Gravlax or Prosciutto Ham, is served with a slight twist here—Toby’s Eggs Benedict sauce which is lighter and tangier than the usual hollandaise sauce, which can be a little too heavy.

 Another item on the menu to look out for would be their spin on the Spanish dish, Patatas Bravas.
-Fries topped with a delicious smokey ketchup and garlic aioli that is so addictive.
-Truffle Fries are so 2013 anyway.
+Fries topped with delicious smokey ketchup and garlic aioli that is so addictive.
+Truffle fries are so 2013 anyway.

-Situated in Orchard, The Coffee Academics hails all the way from Hong Kong and have been making quite a scene in the lion city with its delectable brunch menu.
-Apart from their artisan coffee, the Scrambled Eggs with Crayfish on Sourdough ($23) is pretty amazing.
+Situated in the Orchard Road district, The Coffee Academics hails all the way from Hong Kong and have been making quite a scene in the lion city with its delectable brunch menu.
+Apart from their artisan coffee, the Scrambled Eggs With Crayfish On Sourdough (S$23) was pretty amazing.

 Albeit a tad pricy for the portions they serve, where else could you get scrambled eggs with crayfish?
 The Coffee Academics knows what’s up and changes things up instead of your usual smoked salmon and scrambled eggs.

-For something amazingly instagram-worthy, order the Academics Pancake Tower ($19).
-Piping hot, fluffy and thick, it is bound to impress your palette!
+For something amazingly Instagram-worthy, order the Academics Pancake Tower (S$19).
+Piping hot, fluffy and thick, it is bound to impress your palate!